raspberrypilearning/astro-pi-flight-case/en/step_12.md

 ![Finished wire](images/wire-crimping2.png)

-To avoid having six more wires connected to the Raspberry Pi as ground wires, you will create a ground loop wire which connects to all of the buttons.
+Instead of connecting six more wires to the Raspberry Pi as ground wires, you will create a ground loop wire which connects to all of the buttons.
 This technique is also used in the real flight units.

 + Take the piece of black wire, which should be approximately 50cm in length.
 Using a ruler and wire cutters, make five 10cm lengths.